realBjornRoden/cognition/README-vision-video.md

    <br><i>NB.
 Do not use the AWS account root user access key.
 The access key for the AWS account root user gives full access to all resources for all AWS services, including billing information.
 The permissions cannot be reduce for the AWS account root user access key.</i>
    1. Create a GROUP in the Console, such as `cognitive`, and assign `AmazonRekognitionFullAccess` and `AmazonS3FullAccess` as Policy [create-admin-group](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html)
       * NB.
 Here also using `AmazonSNSFullAccess` for SNS  and `AmazonSQSFullAccess` for SQS and `IAMFullAccess` for IAM
-   <br>Select one or more policies to attach.
-Each group can have up to 10 policies attached.
    1. Create a USER in the Console, such as `aiuser`, assign it to the GROUP, and save the `credentials.csv` file (store and keep it secret) [create-admin-user](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html)
    1. Set a PASSWORD for the user [aws-password](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_passwords_admin-change-user.html)
 1. Run the `aws configure` command to configure the AWS CLI using the keys for the USER (`aiuser`)